 Understanding the importance of preserving evidence of a sexual assault can help victims to make decisions that are right for them.

-The decision of whether or not to seek medical attention following a sexual assault can impact your recovery and your case, if you decide to report the matter to the police.
+The decision of whether or not to seek medical attention following a sexual assault can impact your recovery.
+It can also impact your case if you decide to report the matter to the police.

-From reporting a sexual assault to addressing concerns about safety or testifying, victims have rights and can access supports throughout the process.
+From reporting a sexual assault to addressing concerns about safety or testifying, victims have rights.
+There are supports for victims throughout the process.

 The Listen Project provides up to 4 hours of free legal advice to victims of sexual violence.